DXHeroes/knowledge-base-content/practices/automated_deployment.md

 slug: automated-deployment
 stages:
   - development
-short_description: An automated deployment allows an application to be deployed across various stages of the development process.
+short_description: An Automated Deployment allows an application to be deployed across various stages of the development process.
 It minimizes the need for manual intervention.
 tags:
   - continuous integration
   - continuous delivery